rontarrant/gtkDcoding/docs/_posts/2019-06-11-0043-custom-dialog-ii.md

 - *Part II* (this one) covers user interaction, and
 - *Part III* (next time) brings it all together.

-Carrying on, we’ll talk about…
+Carrying on, we’ll talk about...

 ## The Action Area

 And as such, we’ll ignore everything else and just deal with buttons because that’s what the Action Area is all about.
-But before we get to examples, we need to look at…
+But before we get to examples, we need to look at...

 ## The ResponseType Flags